How to Find Web Developers:

 You need to go the extra mile if you're serious about attracting the best talent.
 You need to develop a long term strategy that positions your company as a desirable place to work.

 - Market your former or current employees as testimonial figures who wax lyrically about their time at your company and the significance of the work you do.

 - Host competitions and hackathons with interesting web development challenges that attract the top coders and creates a buzz around your name.
 Host regular meetups and build a community of web developers who recognize your company as a desirable brand.
 Order pizzas and drinks and create a fun, collegial environment.

 - Attend industry conferences and present your company as a leader in the web development space.

-If you're unsure how to source web developers, it's a good idea to start by posting to general job posting sites such as Indeed and Glassdoor.
+If you're unsure how to source web developers, it's a good idea to start by posting to general job posting sites like Indeed.
 These are great places to start because they get plenty of traffic and they're free.

 You'll want to ensure your site is picked up by Google for Jobs too.
 Google for Jobs allows your posting to be seen in search results.
 This can greatly increase your job visibility.
 You can get it picked up by Google by having someone properly format it on your website, or by using a service that creates a properly formatted jobs page for you automatically.

 Advertise your job ad on tech job boards.